conychang/mau-tidal-workshop/day_6/MAU_TIDAL_06_EN.md

   <img src="max_808.png" width= "50%">

-### ★ Use port 6010 on the SuperCollider (SuperDirt) side
+### ★ Use port 6010 on the TidalCycles side

-You can control the playback by sending it to port `6010` on the SuperCollider (SuperDirt) side.
-No special preparation is required on the SuperCollider side.
+[Corrected 10/29/22] There is a message that can be sent to `6010` (TidalCyclces side port) on localhost on a computer running TidalCycles to control playback.

 - `/mute 1`, `/unmute 1`: mute and unmute `d1` in TidalCycles.
 - `/solo 1`, `/unsolo 1`: allows you to solo and un-solo `d1` in TidalCycles.
 - `/solo hat`, `/unsolo hat`: allows you to solo or unsolo `p "hat"`.
 So does `mute`.